Mark Robinson (rugby union, born 1974): Playing career

 In the 2002 domestic season he was even preferred ahead of Tana Umaga for some of the internationals at centre.
 He played the warmup tests against Italy and Ireland and in tri-nations tests in Christchurch and Wellington against the Wallabies and the Springboks.

 He had the last of his nine matches for the All Blacks, all of which were in tests, on the 2002 end of the year tour.
 He came on as a replacement in each of the internationals against England and Wales and was at second five eighths in the match against Wales.

 Injuries meant Robinson in 2003 did not add to the 23 Super 12 matches he had for the Crusaders but he recovered to take part in Canterbury's NPC and shield campaigns taking his appearances for the province to 25.
 But even though his career spanned almost nine seasons Robinson was still short of 100 first class matches in New Zealand rugby when at the end of the 2003 season he took up an overseas contract.

+Robinson departed New Zealand to play for the Kobe Steelers in 2004.

+Mark Robinson was an intelligent and gifted midfield back who never reached his full potential for two major reasons.
+The first was his university studies for these took him out of the country at a crucial period in his career.
+A post graduate student at England's Cambridge University, he earned not only honours degrees there in political studies and philosophy, but also appeared twice in the famous Varsity match against Oxford and was awarded two blues.